zzox/ggo23/diary.md

 ## day 26

 saw some friends. don't love this game, i guess it's publishable for a jam. it came out too obtuse and hard to handle. maybe with some particles and sound it will turn out ok, i'm afraid that's going to make it more janky.

+# day 27

+back to work. goin thru it.

+## day 28

+gonna be close.

+## day 29

+what a slog. but i just might make it.